HugoBlox/hugo-blox-builder/CONTRIBUTING.md

 Whether or not you're a developer, there are plenty of non-technical ways that you can help.
 We always need help with:

-- Helping the Wowchemy community via the live [chat](https://discord.gg/z8wNYzb) and [forum](https://github.com/wowchemy/wowchemy-hugo-themes/discussions)
+- Helping the Hugo Blox community via the live [chat](https://discord.gg/z8wNYzb) and [forum](https://github.com/HugoBlox/hugo-blox-builder/discussions)
-- Investigating and reviewing open [Issues](https://github.com/wowchemy/wowchemy-hugo-themes/issues) and [Pull Requests](https://github.com/wowchemy/wowchemy-hugo-themes/pulls)
+- Investigating and reviewing open [Issues](https://github.com/HugoBlox/hugo-blox-builder/issues) and [Pull Requests](https://github.com/HugoBlox/hugo-blox-builder/pulls)
   - Influence the roadmap!
 Give a thumbs up 👍 to upvote a feature request you would like to use
-- Improving the [documentation](https://wowchemy.com/docs/) and writing tutorials
+- Improving the [documentation](https://hugoblox.com/docs/) and writing tutorials
   - Just click the _Edit_ button at the bottom of pages or open an issue with your proposed improvement
 - Testing and quality assurance, such as checking the latest version of the templates work as you expect and fixing any dead-links etc.
-- Translating the Wowchemy templates or the Wowchemy documentation
+- Translating the Hugo Blox templates or the Hugo Blox documentation
-- Hosting local Wowchemy themed events or meetups
+- Hosting local Hugo Blox themed events or meetups
-- Promoting Wowchemy to others by blogging, vlogging, code streaming, talking etc.
+- Promoting Hugo Blox to others by blogging, vlogging, code streaming, talking etc.

 ### For technical contributions

 Repository structure:

 - modules
-  - The components and layouts which form the Wowchemy page building framework that the templates depend on
+  - The components and layouts which form the Hugo Blox page building framework that the templates depend on
 - scripts
   - A collection of scripts for helping maintain the repository
 - starters